-And since I'm a a huge believer in crowd sourcing, if you have noodled a way to do something easier or cheaper…please consider passing it on.
+And since I’m a huge believer in crowdsourcing, if you have noodled a way to do something easier or cheaper…please consider passing it on.
 I’d love to incorporate tips from our readers into the Five Tips Friday list.
 Email your tips to [email protected]

 So, if it…solves a problem, makes life easier, is a less expensive way to do something, saves you money…bring it!

 I know it’s only September, but I’m already making appointments and scheduling events for 2018 (yikes!).
 I primarily use my phone and computer calendar but also use a paper calendar for blog planning purposes.
 If you need a simple but attractive (and free) calendar to print off…here are a couple of resources:

 For many of us, in just a few short weeks we will be mowing our lawn for the last time until spring.
 Adding a Fuel Stabilizer to your full tank of gas and running it briefly to circulate the stabilizer will keep the gas in your engine fresh and help prevent corrosion, moisture and the breakdown of the gas over the winter months.
 Any of your gas-powered lawn equipment engines will benefit from the addition of a fuel stabilizer.

 If you are a Costco member (don’t know about Sam’s or BJ’s), start keeping the plastic containers that they sell their apples in.
 I started using them a few years ago to store my Christmas ornaments and they really are so handy.
 If you don’t shop at Costco, maybe find a friend who does and offer to ‘recycle’ their plastic apple container for them!